mansong1/Azure-WebServer/README.md

 ### Notes

 * The default value of the **resource_group_name** variable is unset.
 Define your own value.
 * The default value of the **instance_count** variable is 1.
-This defines the number of VMs to deploy
+This defines the number of VMs to deploy.